junxit/us-congress-code/title-15/chapter-14a/sec-657l.md

 ### Effective Date

 Enactment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, see section 4 of Pub.
 L. 110–246, set out as a note under section 8701 of Title 7, Agriculture.

+### Disaster Plan Improvements

+Pub.
+L. 114–88, div.
+A, title I, § 1105, Nov.
+25, 2015, 129 Stat.
+688, provided that: “The Administrator of the Small Business Administration shall revise the comprehensive written disaster response plan required in section 40 of the Small Business Act (15 U.S.C.
+657l), or any successor thereto, to incorporate the Administration’s response to a situation in which an extreme volume of applications are received during the period of time immediately after a disaster, which shall include a plan to ensure that sufficient human and technological resources are made available and a plan to prevent delays in loan processing.”